-ITS provides two options for the online storage of files and documents to the USC community.
-This page provides descriptions of these services, information on accessing and using these services, and a comparison of these options so that faculty, staff and students may determine their best storage option.
+ITS provides two options for online storing files and documents to the USC community.
+This page provides descriptions of these services, information on accessing and using these services, and a comparison of these options so current faculty, staff, and students may determine their best storage option.

 Click the links below for information on the online storage services available through ITS: